SaniLetchu/odin-recipes/README.md

 First project in The Odin Project course.
 Project is called Recipes.

-Project is to learn and showcase basic of HTML.
+Project is to learn and showcase basics of HTML and CSS.